-Leadership Development Programs
+Leadership Development Program

-Internal Women's Networking Groups
+Internal Women's Networking Group

 The British High Commission in Singapore maintains and develops relations between the UK and Singapore.
 We are committed to the development of our staff.
 Local Staff have access to learning and development opportunities on our various platforms, in order to enhance their skills and build capability.
 We also promote family-friendly flexible working opportunities, where operational and security needs allow, ensuring all Posts provide at least our Global Minimum Standards as set out in our Charter.
 To find out about our basic employment offer, please read our Global Local Staff Charter.
 The Charter applies worldwide, but different Departments and Missions can adapt it to better reflect their local offer.

 The United Kingdom is committed to advancing gender equality and the empowerment of women and girls, including the promotion and protection of their human rights.
 In the United Kingdom and many other countries, gender equality is recognised as a human right and an essential component of peace, security, development, and economic prosperity.
 The UK’s Equality Act of 2010 protects people in the UK from discrimination (at work or in wider society) based on sex, age, marital status, being pregnant or on maternity leave, race, religion or belief, disability, sexual orientation, or gender reassignment.